mgr CLI commands block one another (indefinitely if the orchestrator CLI gets stuck in wait)

 `systemctl restart ceph-mgr$(hostname)`@ hangs until it hits "State 'stop-sigterm' timed out." (after maybe a minute and a half), then it sends a SIGKILL and mgr is finally restarted.

-#1 Updated by Juan Miguel Olmo Martínez about 1 year ago
+#1 Updated by Juan Miguel Olmo Martínez over 1 year ago

 1) I think this is due the implementation that we are using in this moment.
 Although the "wait" method in each of the orchestrator modules can work with several operations simultaneously, we are sending (orchestrator_cli._wait) a list with only one completion object in each different operation.
 I think this makes that operations are executed sequentially.